 Why SpringBoot is so popular and how to learn SpringBoot effectively?

-SpringBoot is the most popular and widely used Java framework.
-Occasionally this discussion of “Why is SpringBoot so popular?” come between me and my friends/colleagues.
-Also, I do get emails from various people asking “Spring is huge and how to learn it quickly?”.
-In this post, I will try to answer these 2 questions.
+Spring Boot is the most popular and widely used Java framework.
+This discussion of “Why is Spring Boot so popular?” occasionally comes up between me and my friends/colleagues.
+Also, I get emails from various people asking, “Spring is huge; how can I learn it quickly?”.
+In this post, I will try to answer these two questions.

-Why is SpringBoot so popular?
+Why is Spring Boot so popular?

-There could be many reasons why Spring and SpringBoot are very popular, but in my opinion following are the key reasons:
+There could be many reasons why Spring and Spring Boot are very popular, but in my opinion, the following are the key reasons:

 1. Drastic increase in developer productivity

-SpringBoot’s powerful auto-configuration mechanism makes it very easy to get started with a Spring-based application.
-More importantly, SpringBoot offers a wide array of Starters which is more than sufficient for many applications.
+Spring Boot’s powerful auto-configuration mechanism makes it very easy to get started with a Spring-based application.
+More importantly, Spring Boot offers a wide array of Starters, which is more than sufficient for many applications.

-This lowers the entry barrier for newbies and for those who are familiar with how to configure all of these manually and probably done 100’s of times and get tired of writing this boilerplate, SpringBoot is a gift.
+This lowers the entry barrier for newbies.
+For those who are familiar with how to configure all of these manually, have probably done it hundreds of times, and are tired of writing this boilerplate, Spring Boot is a gift.

-2. Simplified Higher level Abstractions
+2. Simplified Higher-Level Abstractions

-One of the primary goals of Spring and SpringBoot is to make things easier.
-Spring portfolio has it’s own powerful Web MVC framework, Spring Security framework but the majority of its other projects are to provide higher level abstractions to make using them easier.
+One of the primary goals of Spring and Spring Boot is to make things easier.
+The Spring portfolio has its own powerful Web MVC framework and Spring Security framework, but the majority of its other projects are to provide higher-level abstractions to make using them easier.

 Spring AMQP or Spring for Kafka provides higher-level abstractions so that you can easily work with RabbitMQ or Kafka without writing low-level boilerplate code.

-3. Microservices and Cloud Native friendly
+3. Microservices and Cloud-Native friendly

-Microservice architecture is the latest hot trend now and many organizations prefer microservices architecture and want to deploy them in Cloud environments like AWS, CloudFoundry etc.
+The microservice architecture is the latest hot trend now, and many organizations prefer a microservices architecture and want to deploy their applications in cloud environments like AWS, CloudFoundry, etc.

-Usually, SpringBoot applications are built as self-contained deployment units (FAT Jar) and using its Profiles concept we can deploy the same application in multiple environments without any code changes.
-In addition to that SpringCloud modules provides a great set of features required for building Cloud Native microservices.
+Usually, Spring Boot applications are built as self-contained deployment units (FAT JARs), and using its Profiles concept, we can deploy the same application in multiple environments without any code changes.
+In addition to that, Spring Cloud modules provide a great set of features required for building cloud-native microservices.

 4. Addresses modern business needs

 Spring at its core is just a Dependency Injection (DI) container.
 But the power of Spring comes from its rich set of portfolio projects.
-You want to use NoSQL databases, you want a robust Security framework, you want to integrate with Social platforms, you want to work with Big Data frameworks, you want to use Streaming platforms like Kafka…you are all covered.
+You want to use NoSQL databases, you want a robust Security framework, you want to integrate with Social platforms, you want to work with Big Data frameworks, you want to use Streaming platforms like Kafka… you are all covered.

 5. Spring Developer Community